More Amish

 At first glance, it seems counter intuitive to see the number of Amish settlements increase (and all that this may mean), but when you think about it, it's really something to expect.
 Something has to give.
 Our over mechanical and pixel world would naturally drive people to seek out simplicity.
 Not the casual kind of simplicity, but simplicity as a way of life.
 No one lives without complexity or trial, but you have to suspect that some of the nonsense and subjugation we have to deal with is derived from an outlook that's alien to our Adamic natures.

 I see good folks on their horse-drawn carriages, and, as I zoom by in my motor car, I try to imagine that kind of life.
-That's imagination speaking.
-Not sure how I would really react if I were suddenly in suspenders holding on to the reins.
+That's my imagination speaking.
+Not sure how I would really react if I were suddenly in suspenders holding on to reins.
 Something to think about.

 6 Comments: